 Noni Madueke Family Origin:

 Although born in the UK, The Barnet native is of Nigerian descent.
 Put simply, Madueke’s nationality is both England and Nigeria.
-From an ethnicity standpoint, we consider him as Black British.
+From an ethnic standpoint, we consider him as Black British.

-While researching his African ancestry, we notice Noni Madueke’s parents are from the Igbo ethnic group of Eastern Nigeria.
+While researching his African ancestry, we noticed Noni Madueke’s parents are from the Igbo ethnic group of Eastern Nigeria (similar to that of Lesley Ugochukwu and Felix Nmecha).
 This image explains his paternal and maternal roots.

 Noni Madueke Education and Career Build-Up:

 Schooling in Barnet was important, but playing football in a Sunday League team was the absolute focus.
-Noni Madueke started with King George FC in Welwyn Garden City and played Saturday football and lived in Hatfield.
-He came to them and started training in a group for kids in a waiting list.
+Noni Madueke started with King George FC in Welwyn Garden City and played Saturday football, and lived in Hatfield.
+He came to them and started training in a group for kids on a waiting list.

 Noni’s talent was obvious from day 1, but above that, he was keen to learn.
 Back then, Noni (who played lots of local football) had this self-belief that his skillsets had met the minimum prerequisite to getting noticed by scouts.